-Veteran from All Wars & Pioneer Ranch Women Museum – The veterans’ museum spotlights their stories, photos, military equipment, letters and uniforms.
+Veteran from All Wars & Pioneer Ranch Women Museum – The veterans’ museum spotlights its stories, photos, military equipment, letters, and uniforms.
 Pioneer Ranch Women Museum tells the stories of the women who moved to the area with their husbands and children.
-It features photos, clothing, post cards, and information on how they lived and worked on ranches in Sutton and surrounding counties.
+It features photos, clothing, postcards, and information on how they lived and worked on ranches in Sutton and surrounding counties.

 Roosevelt – A virtual ghost town today, Roosevelt never supported more than about 150 people.
 It was established in 1898 and was named for Theodore Roosevelt, who reportedly visited the area with the Rough Riders.
 The town today is called home to only about 15 people.

-Simon Bros Mercantile – Step back in time at this general store that hasn’t changed much since the early 1900’s when Uncle Ben F. Simon owned it.
-Also includes a café.
+Simon Bros Mercantile – Step back in time at this general store that hasn’t changed much since the early 1900s when Uncle Ben F. Simon owned it.
+It also includes a café.